Microshift Centos Xpress Plus Flat Bar Shifters 2×11, SL-R861-2

 - 3 min read

-While working on a project to convert my MTB into an 11-speed road bike, I needed to buy flat bar shifters compatible with my Shimano 105 medium-cage rear derailleur, the RD-R7000-GS.
-Although there are numerous mountain bike flat bar shifters available, Shimano's unique pull ratio cable for each road and mountain bikes prevents me from using them...
+While working on a project to convert my MTB into an 11-speed road bike, I had to flat a flat bar with shifters, compatible with my Shimano 105 RD-R7000-GS rear derailleur.
+Although there are numerous mountain bike flat bar shifters available, Shimano's unique pull ratio cable for each road and mountain bikes prevents me from using them on my road bike.

-Checking on more affordable alternatives, I discovered my 105 compatible Microshift Centos 11-speed flat bar shifters.
+Checking on more affordable alternatives, I discovered a better priced compatible Microshift Centos 11-speed flat bar shifters.
 The comparatively small Taiwan-based manufacturer has been working on drivetrains since 1999:

 "While you were honing your riding skills, our engineers were busy leveling up their drivetrain expertise.
 Since 1999, we have been improving our manufacturing, material science, and drivetrain designs.
 The result is a product with great feel and function that performs in real-world conditions."
 Microshift Homepage